 We are aware that it is difficult to source new reading books for your children whilst we are in lock down.
 Here are some ways you can continue to access high quality books:

-Our music lessons in school are usually provided by specialist teachers from Sing Education.
-During this period of partial school closure Sing Education have created some short music lessons, available on you tube, for the children to enjoy.
+Our music lessons in school are provided by specialist teachers from Sing Education.
+During this period of partial school closure Sing Education have created some free primary music courses which include music video lessons and quizzes for the children to enjoy.
+They are available on the link below.

 This children’s guide to coronavirus aims to answer children’s questions about coronavirus, tell children how to stay safe and protect other people and how to help them make the best of their time at home.